jbmanning/sudoku-recoil/README.md

 # Sudoku
-This project is an algorithm based solver for sudoku puzzles.
-In its current state it will solve many simple-hard puzzles, but begins to struggle with some puzzles requiring more complex techniques.
+This project is an algorithm-based solver for sudoku puzzles.
+In its current state it will solve many simple-hard puzzles but begins to struggle with some puzzles requiring more complex techniques.
 My motivation for implementation has been simply as a learning project to get better at studying and implementing various algorithms.

 ## Techniques
 Throughout development I have studied through various sources to find some of the most common techniques to solving puzzles with my primary source of ideas being [SudokuWiki](https://www.sudokuwiki.org/sudoku.htm).
 Currently I employ no brute force or trial-and-error methods so if this codebase does not have a technique to surpass a step the puzzle will simply stop being solved at that point, leaving the user with a partially solved puzzle with the available numbers filtered down.